Shoes (Reparata song)

 "Shoes" is a 1975 single by Reparata.

-Earlier recordings of the song
+Earlier recordings

 The song "Shoes" was first recorded by Felix Harp, a band from Trafford and Level Green, Pennsylvania, with music and lyrics by bandmember Eric Beam.
 It was released as a single in 1973, renamed "She Didn't Forget Her Shoes (Johnny and Louise)" on Lou Guarino's NAMI label as NAMI 2011, produced by Guarino himself.

 In 1974 the German group, Love Generation recorded the song as "Johnny and Louise (She Didn't Forget Her Shoes)", and it was released as a single.
 They also recorded a German-language version called "Johnny und Louise", released on United Artists as UA 35685.
 The Love Generation versions of the song wrongly give the songwriting credit to "Harp".

 Also in 1974, the British folk group The (New) Settlers released a version on York Records as YR218 with a different title again, "She Didn't Forget Her Shoes".